Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

   Download and configure the Lightstreamer Broker and Kafka Connector from their respective archives.

 - **Docker-based Deployment:**
-  Build and configure a Docker image that seamlessly integrates the Lightstreamer Broker and the Kafka Connector.
+  Pull or build a Docker image that seamlessly integrates the Lightstreamer Broker and the Kafka Connector.

+- **Kubernetes Deployment:**
+  Deploy the Kafka Connector to a Kubernetes cluster using the Lightstreamer Helm Chart.

-In both cases, you'll need a [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree/?utm_campaign=tm.pmm_cd.cwc_partner_Lightstreamer_tryfree&utm_source=Lightstreamer&utm_medium=partnerref) account.
+In all cases, you'll need a [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree/?utm_campaign=tm.pmm_cd.cwc_partner_Lightstreamer_tryfree&utm_source=Lightstreamer&utm_medium=partnerref) account.

 > [!TIP]
 > Don't have a Confluent Cloud account yet?
 Start [your free trial of Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree/?utm_campaign=tm.pmm_cd.cwc_partner_Lightstreamer_tryfree&utm_source=Lightstreamer&utm_medium=partnerref) today.
 New signups receive $400 to spend during their first 30 days.